nan0s7/nfancurve/README.md

 - Nvidia GLX Driver version greater than 304
 - Update script requires git (it'll check for it when it's run)

 You are probably wondering why I have chosen to write this script in Bash.
 The reason is very simple; I wanted a script with the minimum number of dependencies possible.
+To get this script up-and-running you _technically_ only need the **temp.sh** file.
-This is also supposed to be quite lightweight.
-The last thing I want on my computer are more bulky applications that hog resources and end up being a jack of all trades, but a master of none.
+The script itself is supposed to be quite lightweight.
+Although I'm more comfortable with something along the lines of Python, I felt that this was a perfect opportunity to improve on my Bash skills.

 The current version of the script is **version 10.**